esheldon/fitsio/README.md

     >>> fits.write(data)

     # can also be a list of ordinary arrays if you send the names
+    array_list=[xarray,yarray,namearray]
     names=['x','y','name']
     >>> fits.write(array_list, columns=names)

-    # note under the hood the above does the following
+    # note under the hood writing data to a HDU does the following
     >>> fits.create_table_hdu(data=data)
     >>> fits[-1].write(data)
     >>> fits.update_hdu_list()